The Pacaya Samiria National Reserve

-The park has around 100 different birds, including the Andean condor and a number of endangered mammals, such as Andean cats and spectacled bears.
+The park has around 100 different birds and many endangered mammals.
+You can find the Andean condor, Andean cats and spectacled bears.
 This is also home to one of the iconic camelids of Peru, the vicuñas.

 The Titicaca National Reserve